By Dan Christensen, Board Certified Personal Injury Attorney and Owner of DC Law

 Every May, organizations across the country celebrate National Motorcycle Safety Awareness Month to remind motorcyclists how important it is to take proper safety precautions before hopping on their bikes, while also helping drivers learn how to better share the road.

-In honor of this annual awareness holiday, my Austin, Texas-based personal injury law firm, DC Law, took a close look at motorcycle crash data from across the state of Texas to create a comprehensive Motorcycle Accident & Injury Report.
+In honor of this annual awareness holiday, my Austin, Texas-based personal injury law firm, DC Law, took a close look at motorcycle crash data from across the state of Texas.
+Together with a motorcycle accident attorney, we created a comprehensive Motorcycle Accident & Injury Report.
 This report is designed to help riders better understand their greatest accident and injury risk factors so they can safely enjoy the roads this spring and beyond.

 Key Findings from DC Law’s Motorcycle Accident & Injury Report

-The DC Law team compiled 10 years’ worth of data and statistics regarding motorcycle-related accidents in Texas to identify factors that contribute to motorcycle injuries and deaths.
+The DC Law team composed of professional and experienced motor vehicle accident lawyer and attorneys compiled 10 years’ worth of data and statistics regarding motorcycle-related accidents in Texas to identify factors that contribute to motorcycle injuries and deaths.
 Below are key findings from the report:

 - Age & Helmet Statistics: Riders who were 18 years old and under, and 45 to 54, were less likely to be wearing a helmet at the time of a crash.
 According to Texas data from 2018, more than half of motorcyclists who were under 18 (52%) or 45 to 54 (51%) and suffered a serious injury from a crash were not wearing a helmet at the time of the accident.
 Additionally, 64% of riders age 45 to 54 who suffered fatal injuries from a crash were not wearing a helmet.